clubedaentrega/log-sink-server/api.md

 ### call:1 - log(logData)
 `logData` is an object with the exact same fields as described above.
 The *only* difference between this call and the message is the call receives the feedback about the operation result.

-For example, if an application send a log with a missing required field (like date) via message (the method above), it will be silently ignored.
+For example, if an application sends a log with a missing required field (like date) via message (the method above), it will be silently ignored.
 Using the call (this method), it will get an error back.

 For performance, use the message method.
 For debug, use the call method.